amansingh7010/orders/README.md

-A microservice to create and manage orders.
+A microservice to create and manage orders for tickets.